iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted14004/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.md.covid19.exposurenotifications 2 reviews"/>
 </p>

+> Very basic and not helpful, not as good as the PA state app.
+MD needs to up their game and show they're serious about getting us to use the app.
+The app directs us to the MD Dept of Health app which is not very user friendly on mobile devices.
+In comparison the PA app contains statistics by county, helps you determine if you need a test based on your symptoms, and how to report positive results.
+MD needs to include the same options.<br> :date: __2020-12-25 17:57:58__

 > Installation hung, had to reinstall. though feedback is mentioned, no feedback method built into app. to save power would be nice to be able to turn off when at home location where no visitors or exposure is possible. just installed so may be more feedback later, but no method within app.<br> :date: __2020-12-17 15:31:22__

 > desnt work<br> :date: __2020-12-17 08:29:56__